Nude study of Pierre de Wissant at The Musée Rodin, Paris

 myminifactory

-In the wake of its humiliating defeat at the hands of Prussia in 1870, the French Third Republic sought to reinvigorate notions of heroism and citizenship.
-To this end, in 1884 the city council of Calais commissioned Rodin to create a monument to Eustache de Saint-Pierre.
-In 1347, while Calais was under siege by the English, Eustache and five other important citizens of the town had offered themselves as hostages, pleading for mercy for their long-suffering city.
-In his first maquette of 1884, Rodin proposed a conventional monument, with his figures united as a group on a tall pedestal.
-By the following year, however, the six figures were placed on a low rectangular plinth, at the same level as the viewer.
-As Rodin later wrote: "I wanted to have my statues placed in front of the Calais city hall on the very paving of the square like a living rosary of suffering and sacrifice."
-Rodin first made nude figure studies, which he then draped in wet canvas to model the sackcloth worn by the burghers when they surrendered.
-To create the expressive figures possible, he used the radical technique of combining studies of hands and feet from different figures.
-Creating the very antithesis of conventional heroic sculpture, Rodin here set out the terms of a modern, anti-monumental tradition that resonates to this day.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+In the aftermath of France's crushing defeat at the hands of Prussia in 1870, the French Third Republic sought to reinvigorate ideals of heroism and citizenship by honoring those who had made the ultimate sacrifice for their country.
+To this end, in 1884, the city council of Calais commissioned renowned artist Rodin to create a monument that would pay tribute to Eustache de Saint-Pierre, a man who embodied the very spirit of courage and selflessness.
+In 1347, as Calais lay under siege by the English, Eustache and five other prominent citizens had offered themselves as hostages in a desperate bid for mercy.
+Their bravery in the face of overwhelming odds would become an inspiration to generations to come.
+Rodin's first maquette, created in 1884, envisioned a conventional monument featuring his figures united as a group on a tall pedestal.
+However, by the following year, he had revised his design, placing the six figures on a low rectangular plinth at ground level, where they could be viewed from all sides.
+As Rodin himself noted, "I wanted to have my statues placed in front of the Calais city hall on the very paving of the square like a living rosary of suffering and sacrifice."
+To achieve this vision, he began by creating nude figure studies, which he then draped in wet canvas to model the sackcloth worn by the burghers when they surrendered.
+By combining studies of hands and feet from different figures, Rodin was able to create highly expressive and emotionally charged statues that defied conventional notions of heroic sculpture.
+In doing so, he set a new standard for modern art, one that continues to resonate with people around the world today.
+This remarkable object is part of "Scan The World," a groundbreaking initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe.
+By making these treasures accessible to everyone for free, Scan The World aims to inspire creativity and foster a deeper appreciation for the beauty and diversity of our shared cultural heritage.
+If you have interesting items around you that you'd like to contribute to this noble endeavor, please email stw@myminifactory.com to learn how you can be a part of this exciting community project.

 With this file you will be able to print Nude study of Pierre de Wissant at The Musée Rodin, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Nude study of Pierre de Wissant at The Musée Rodin, Paris.